slowjams/AWS/Demystifying AWS.md

 ## Route53 Routing Type - Simple Routing

-**Simple Routing**: supports one `A ` Record per name, each record can have multiple IP values e.g. `1.2.3.3, 1.2.3,4, 1.2.3,5`, all those IP addresses are returned in a **random** order to client who chooses one from it.
+**Simple Routing**: supports one `A ` Record per name, a record can have multiple IP values e.g. `1.2.3.3, 1.2.3,4, 1.2.3,5`, all those IP addresses are returned in a **random** order to client who chooses one from it.
 Simple Routing **doesn't support health check.**

 ## Route53 Routing Type - Multi Value Routing and Weighted Routing

+pretty straightforward, multiple A records as  `(A, www.example.com, 1.2.3.3)`, `(A, www.example.com, 1.2.3.4)`, `(A, www.example.com, 1.2.3.5)` against one record with multiple IP address as Simple Routing above.

-pretty straightforward, and these two types supports health checks, so if a record is unhealthy, then this record won't be returned to the client
+These two types supports health checks, so if a record is unhealthy, then this record won't be returned to the client

+## Route53 Routing Type - Geolocation Routing and Geoproximity Routing

+Background: A TLD server can return an authorization server based on a user's location by utilizing "DNS policies" which analyze the client's IP address to determine their geographic location, then provide the IP address of the closest or most appropriate server based on that location, effectively directing the user to a geographically relevant server when they make a request.

+**Geolocation Routing**: you can tag a record with state, country, continent, and optionally default or "No Answer".
+Note that if you have a record tags with NSW while no record for country, a Melbourne user will get "No Answer", even though Melbourne is Geolocation closed to NSW, if you want a Geoproximity records to be returned then you have to use the routing below.

+**Geoproximity Routing**: pretty straightforawd and plus a "bias"

 ## Route53 Health Checks

-Health checkers located globally. and they checks every 30s (every 10 costs extral) to `Endpoint`, `Calculated health check`, `CloudWatch alarm`.
+Health checkers located globally. and they checks every 30s (every 10 costs extra) to `Endpoint`, `Calculated health check`, `CloudWatch alarm`.
 There are multiple health checkers globally, if 18% plus of health checkers report (extral loads on your application?) as healthy then the health check is healthy, and unhealthy record is not returned in queries